lmangani/helq/README.md

 ## ![](http://www.ntop.org/wp-content/uploads/2011/08/nboxLogo.gif) Configuration
 ### FacetFlow
-Sign up for a free account/package at FacetFlow.com and get your API_KEY
+Sign up for a free account/package at FacetFlow.com and get your API_KEY and host ID